 The first thing one would notice upon arriving at Yelagiri is the quiet and peaceful surrounding and the rustic beauty around the place.
 The place is infused with the smell of fresh fruits and foliage as it is surrounded by orchards, rose garden and green valleys.
 Driving through the picturesque landscape can be spectacular.
-A Place for Activities

-How to reach Yelagiri
+How To Reach Yelagiri

 Milestones and signboards mark the way well if you want to drive to Yelagiri and petrol pumps are sufficient on the plains.
 However, it is necessary to stock up as there are none in the hills.
 It is a smooth ride to Yelagiri.

-Do not forget to buy your bottle of honey and jackfruits on your way back home as Yelagiri has the best honey in Tamil Nadu.
-Homemade honey is produced by raising bees.
+Do not forget to buy your bottle of honey and jackfruits on your way back home. as Yelagiri has the best honey in Tamil Nadu.
+Home-made honey is produced by raising bees.
 Natural honey produced by wild bees on rocks and trees is also extracted by the locals.
 Thus, Yelagiri is a perfect holiday destination if you are looking to spend some time in the lap of Mother Nature.